 The Group conducts the vast majority of its business in the European Union.
 Part of that business has led to an exposure by the Group towards various countries in the European Union, including certain countries which have come under market pressure in the past few years and which have not yet fully recovered from the effects of the financial crisis.
-As the overall environment remains challenging, with growth projected to remain weak, it cannot be excluded that political, economic and financial developments in certain European countries could put pressure on their ability to meet their obligations vis-à-vis their creditors, including the Group.
+It is possible that political, economic and financial developments in certain European countries could put pressure on their ability to meet their obligations vis-à-vis their creditors, including the Group.
 If any such sovereign risk were to materialise, the Group's business, financial condition and results of operation could be materially adversely affected.
-See further "Description of the Issuer - Risk management - Sovereign debt exposure" op page 93 of this Base Prospectus.
+See further "Description of the Issuer - Risk management - Sovereign debt exposure" on pages 112 to 114 of this Base Prospectus.